Adeleet/BPIC2019/README.md

       which means that the third category (2-way matching) almost never occurs, as can be seen at the case item category distribution as well (4) more can be seen in FiguresEDA

+TUESDAY 19/03/2019

+# Timestamps
+  Convert to datetime
+  Decide on how to handle values from 1948 and from 2020 - drop the entire case? replace with plausible value?

+# Redundant columns
+  Drop "Source" column - has only one unique value Drop "Event org: resource" - is duplicate to "user" column

+# Entity Relationships:
+  Which of the variables is our case key?
+  -> case Concept Name which corresponds to the Purchase item -> UML diagram was made

+  What entities do we have?

+#Which attributes are specific to Purchase Document?

+  "case Spend classification text" is interesting: it is not a Document Variable, since one Purchasing Document does not only have one value for this attribute but most of Purchase Docs indeed only have one, only very few(2%) have multiple(exactly 2) values of this
+  Hypothesis: These are empty values or other values and should be filled in with the most occurring value for a Doc
+      1    74714
+      2     1635

+  "case Sub spend area text" is unique for 71469 Purchase Documents, the rest has multiple values We therefore keep it as purchase item attribute, although it is greatly influenced by which purchase doc does the item belong to

+  Most purchase documents only have one single purchase item (in fact, the median amount of purchase items per purchase document is 1, 75 percentile is 2)
+  Een when looking at the 0.1% of purchase documents with the most purchase items, still 75th percentile is only 131, while maximum amount of purchase items per purchase document is 429.

+  Surprisingly, "case Goods Receipt" is a variable of the Pruchasing Document, although GR-based

+#Which attributes are specific to Purchase Item?  (case concept:name)

+  -   'case Spend area text'
+  -   'case Company'
+  -   'case Document Type'
+  -   'case Sub spend area text'
+  -   'case Purchasing Document'